OWASP/owasp-mastg/Document/Foreword.md

 ---

 **The first rule of the OWASP Mobile Security Testing Guide is: Don't just follow the OWASP Mobile Security Testing Guide.**

+If this was a normal security book, the introduction would start with some impressive facts and data to prove the importance of mobile security in this day and age.
+The author would g